aosabook/500lines/functionalDB/chapter.md

   </tr>
   <tr>
     <td>Variable</td>
-    <td>The value of the variable is assigned to the value of the item in the datom, the predicate returns true</td>
+    <td>Bind the value of the item in the datom to the variable and return true</td>
     <td>?e</td>
   </tr>
   <tr>